BrandenEK/Blasphemous.DoubleJump/README.md

   - Grabbing a ladder
   - Grabbing a cliff ledge
 - Currently (But maybe not in the future) the double jump is not restored after sword climbing on a wall or after an air impulse
-- Credits to Raider for designing the artwork for the relic

 ---